ImperialCollegeLondon/rojak/docs/userguide/examples.rst

 1. *Line 1*: Defines the configuration for the input data.
 Here, it only specifies the spatial domain which the analysis is for.
 In this case, it is for the entire globe.
 2. *Line 11*: This is the start of the settings for the CAT analysis.
 This corresponds to the :py:class:`rojak.orchestrator.configuration.TurbulenceConfig`.
 3. *Line 12*: Within the turbulence config, the first setting that needs to be set is the chunking (see Dask docs on :doc:`dask:array-chunks`).
-This specifies the size of each dask array chunk.
+This specifies the size of each DASK array chunk.
 For simplicity, it has been set to the size of the spatial domain
 4. *Line 16*: Is a list of the turbulence diagnostics which the analysis is to be performed on.
 Each item in the list must be an string from the :py:class:`enum.StrEnum` class :py:class:`rojak.orchestrator.configuration.TurbulenceDiagnostics`

-Explain configuration file on how it,
-1) computes diagnostics from ERA5 data
-2) the diagnostics that it is computing
-3) how specifying the phases edr means that the turbulence diagnostic value is converted to edr
+5. *Line 19*: Defines which phases to run and corresponds to the class :py:class:`rojak.orchestrator.configuration.TurbulencePhases`
+6. *Line 20*: Specifies what should occur during the calibration phase.
+If applicable, where the calibration data is stored.
+This corresponds to the :py:class:`rojak.orchestrator.configuration.TurbulenceCalibrationPhases` class.
+7. *Line 21*: Contains the required configuration for the calibration phase, such as where the data is stored in ``calibration_data_dir``.
+This corresponds to the :py:class:`rojak.orchestrator.configuration.TurbulenceCalibrationConfig`.
+As the thresholds phase is specified in line 29, the percentile thresholds for a given turbulence intensity needs to be provided.
+8. *Line 29*: Specifies which phases to run during the calibration phase this corresponds to the :py:class:`enum.StrEnum` :py:class:`rojak.orchestrator.configuration.TurbulenceCalibrationPhaseOption`
+9. *Line 32*: Contains the required configuration for the evaluation phase, this corresponds to the :py:class:`rojak.orchestrator.configuration.TurbulenceEvaluationConfig`
+10. *Line 33*: Specifies which phases to run during the evaluation phase this corresponds to the :py:class:`enum.StrEnum` :py:class:`rojak.orchestrator.configuration.TurbulenceEvaluationPhaseOption`.
+As ``"probabilities"`` has been specified, it will use the percentile thresholds computed threshold for the turbulence diagnostics during the calibration phase.
+The option ``"edr"`` will perform the mapping to EDR values using the distribution computed during the calibration phase.

 .. code-block:: yaml
     :linenos: